netbox-community/netbox-zero-to-hero/modules/3-adding-the-kit/3-adding-the-kit.md

 | Avocent | ACS16 | Console Server | n/a | n/a |
 | Panduit | CPP48HDEWBL | Patch Panel | n/a | n/a |

-For a deeper dive into how devices are modelled....

 ## Video - Adding Devices Into NetBox
 As always the best way to understand the power of NetBox is to dive right in!
-This video will step through creating all the devices for the fictional TLE Consulting organization's new branch network in Brisbane, Australia.
+This video will step through creating all the devices for our fictional organization's new branch office network in Brisbane, Australia.

-If you are following along, the following course materials used in the demo are available:
-- The [Postman collection]() for making API calls
-- The [YAML files](device_type_yaml_data/) used for device types
+With that said, let's get started.
+If you are following along, don't forget to use the [Postman collection]() for making the API calls and the [YAML files](device_type_yaml_data/) used for adding device types.

-With that said, let's get started!

 [![Adding Devices Into NetBox](../../images/2-organization.png)](https://youtu.be/Qv1xkyS81v4)